Discover the Breathtaking Native Canopy Walk in Whangārei’s AH Reed Memorial Park

 Trails and Walkways Available

-Don't miss the Hātea River Walkway, connecting AH Reed Memorial Park to Whangārei Falls.
-This 2.1 km trail is suitable for all ages, with some short steep climbs, making it a fantastic choice for families looking to explore the area's natural beauty.
+Don’t miss the Hātea River Walkway, linking AH Reed Memorial Park to Whangarei Falls.
+This 2.1 km trail, suitable for all ages, includes short steep sections and showcases the area’s natural splendor.

 Facilities and Amenities Offered